iKAN2025/frontend/indexBlogs.md

 - She has played the piano and violin for 10 years

 ## Isabel Marilla
-- Bella is a Backend Developer
+- Bella is a Backend Developer and DevOps
 - She has played the piano for 5 years

 ## Avanthika Daita